enovella/r2frida-wiki/README.md

 [0x00000000]> \dxc 0xf40d8590 0xebaf6f18 0xebaf70d8
 "0x0"
 ```
 For this specific example, we can use the r2 command `pt` (print timestamp) to verify that the pointer got indeed populated with the timestamp.
-Hence, we have arbitrary executed code within the process.
+Hence, we have arbitrarily executed code within the process.
 ```java
 [0x00000000]> x 16 @ 0xebaf6f18
 - offset -   0 1  2 3  4 5  6 7  8 9  A B  C D  E F  0123456789ABCDEF